 As part of the transposition of the Corporate Sustainability Reporting Directive (CSRD), a new obligation has also been introduced from 1 January 2024, which is transposed into Czech law by Act No. 563/1991 Coll., on Accounting.
-It stipulates the obligation to include the so-called sustainability report as a separate part of the company's annual report, in connection with information on the company's sustainability impacts related to environmental issues (e.g., energy sources and consumption, greenhouse gas emissions, waste management, etc.).
+It stipulates the obligation to include the so-called sustainability report as a separate part of the company's annual report, in connection with information on the company's sustainability impacts related to environmental issues (e.g., energy sources and consumption, greenhouse gas emissions, waste management).
 The obligation to report in accordance with the CSRD first applies to the accounting period from 1 January 2024 for companies that previously had this obligation under the Non-Financial Reporting Directive (NFRD).
 However, the scope of applicability will be gradually expanded in several phases over the next two years.
+In this context, the draft Act amending Act No. 563/1991 Coll., on Accounting, as amended, Act No. 93/2009 Coll., on Auditors and on Amendments to Certain Acts, as amended, and Act No. 416/2023 Coll., on Equalisation Taxes for Large Multinational Groups and Large Domestic Groups, which is to transpose further requirements of the CSRD into Czech legislation, is currently under discussion in the legislative process.

-5.6 Other expected developments
+5.6 Additional adopted changes and other expected developments